 We recommend that you do not post information online that may identify you or anyone else such as your address, email address or phone number.
-If you do post personal information online, your personal information may be identified, recovered and displayed by internet search engines.
+For complaints, we encourage you to contact us directly on the details below.

 Security of your personal information

 We take reasonable steps to ensure the security of all information we collect, including that the information is protected from misuse and loss and from unauthorised access,

 modification or disclosure.
 For example, your personal information is maintained in a secure environment, which can be accessed only by authorised personnel.
 However, no data transmission over the internet or information stored on servers accessible through the Internet can be guaranteed to be fully secure.

 In addition, we take reasonable steps to destroy or de-identify your personal information once we no longer need it or have been directly instructed by you to permanently remove or supress your personal information.

 Disclosure of information

 · Where disclosure is necessary to prevent injury to life or health; or

 · It is required or authorised by or under an Australian law or a court/tribunal order.